Creating an SSH Key on macOS

 You'll see a prompt like:

 Press Enter to accept the default, or enter a custom path.
-The path should be in a restricted directory that others do not have permission to access.
+Keep the path in a restricted directory that others do not have permission to access.

-When prompted to enter a passphrase, you can press enter to skip, or supply a passphrase.
+When prompted for a passphrase, press Enter to skip, or supply a passphrase.
 This is not the same as your ExaVault account password.

-The process will generate two files, a private key, which has no extension and a public key with the extension .pub
+The process generates two files: a private key with no extension, and a public key with the extension .pub.

 Upload your public key to your account, and add your private key to your SFTP client.
 Never give your private key to anyone.